 You have the right to appeal in accordance with clause 17, a decision to impose any of the above sanctions.

 Being under an active warning means that if you commit a further misconduct or gross misconduct offence, the University will take the current warning into account when deciding what action to take.
-Once the warning has expired it will not be taken into account for disciplinary purposes, but will remain on your personal file in HR for 12 months when it will be removed.
+Once the warning has expired it will not be taken into account for disciplinary purposes, but after a period of 12 months of acceptable behaviour and working, the warning will cease to be effective.

 The active warning periods are: